Sorry, you need to enable JavaScript to visit this website.

 Persons who are either unemployed or inactive are eligible to join the Traineeship Scheme offered by Jobsplus.
 Any student that enrols at MCAST and chooses a course that has an apprenticeship is obliged to follow the apprenticeship.

 Traineeships are covered by articles 21 to 25 of the Employment and Training Services Act.
-Traineeships are offered to those young people participating in the Youth Guarantee and adults registered with the Public Employment Services.
-As a result of the Youth Guarantee, investment on work exposure and traineeships has been strengthened as they are a very effective means for individuals to enter the labour market following a definite period on-the-job and off-the-job training.
-The traineeship offered as part of the Youth Guarantee implementation is offered as the last phase, following motivational training and a period of work exposure.
+Traineeships are offered to those young people participating in the Youth Guarantee and adults who are either registered with the Public Employment Services or are inactive.
+As a result of the Youth Guarantee, investment in traineeships has been strengthened as they are a very effective means for individuals to enter the labour market following a definite period on-the-job and off-the-job training.
+The traineeship offered as part of the Youth Guarantee implementation is offered as the last phase, following technical training and a period of on-the-job exposure.

 MCAST offers remedial classes to students that were linked to the Youth Guarantee programme, but have now been mainstreamed.